 - Background posting

-Export documents from Microsoft Dynamics NAV in XBRL (Extensible Business Reporting Language) format and import XBRL taxonomies into Microsoft Dynamics NAV from the Internet, email, or other systems.
+Export documents from Microsoft Dynamics in XBRL (Extensible Business Reporting Language) format and import XBRL taxonomies into Microsoft Dynamics from the Internet, email, or other systems.
 XBRL is an XML-based specification that uses accepted financial reporting standards based on standardized, underlying data tags.
 The granule includes:

 - Capability to map your general ledger to XBRL taxonomies so that the same XBRL document instance can be used for various purposes, independent of the format required by the receiver of the document.